pstolarz/OneWireNg/README.md

 <a name="usage_mbed"></a>
 ### Mbed OS

-*NOTE: The library usage for [Mbed OS](https://os.mbed.com) framework is experimental.
+*NOTE: The library usage for [Mbed OS](https://os.mbed.com) is experimental.
 The only board used for tests of this framework is NUCLEO-L552ZE-Q.*

-To add OneWireNg as a library for Mbed OS project use (for specific `VERSION`):
+To add OneWireNg as a library for Mbed framework project use (for specific `VERSION`):

 ```
 mbed add https://github.com/pstolarz/OneWireNg#VERSION
 ```

-While added the library shall be configured via Mbed OS native configuration (see [`mbed_lib.json`](mbed_lib.json) for details), which shadows the `OneWireNg_Config.h` configuration file.
+While added the library shall be configured via Mbed native configuration (see [`mbed_lib.json`](mbed_lib.json) for details), which shadows the `OneWireNg_Config.h` configuration file.

 <a name="supported_plats"></a>